mmi-coding/wordpress-dockerized/README.md

 10. **Regular Audits**: Periodically audit your site for vulnerabilities.
 There are plugins and external services available that can scan your WordPress site and provide security recommendations.

-Remember, security and performance are ongoing concerns.
-Regularly review and update your setup to adapt to new challenges and requirements.